MarbleItUp/MIULevelCreationKit/README.md

 Let’s make sure to save our new scene (Ctrl+S or File > Save Scene) so that we can run our lightmapper.

-Select *Window > Lighting > Settings* from the top Unity bar.
+Select *Window > Lighting > Settings* from the Unity menu bar.
 The Set Up Lighting command we ran at the start already configured our light settings, so all we need to do is hit Generate Lighting at the bottom right.
 This might take a few minutes depending on your computer, but at the end you should be rewarded with something like this:

 ![image alt text](ReadmeImages/image_11.png)